USDA FoodKeeper – Cold Storage Guidelines

 Dried cranberries

 Sure thing!
 So, expiration dates and best quality dates can be a bit confusing, especially when it comes to American Cranberry products.
 Expiration dates are more about food safety.
-It's the date until which the product is guaranteed to be safe to eat.
+It's the date until which the product is may be safe if properly stored to eat.
 Once it's past that date, it's a good idea to toss it out to avoid any risks.
 On the other hand, best quality dates indicate when the product is at its peak flavor and freshness.
 After this date, the quality might decline, but it's usually still safe to eat.
 For example, American Cranberry sauce might have a "best by" date of a year after production, but it might not taste as good past that point.
 Personally, I tend to follow the expiration dates for safety reasons but will often still use products past the best quality date if they look and smell fine.
 However, when in doubt, it's best to err on the side of caution and not risk it!

 To check if American Cranberry has gone bad, look for any signs of mold, discoloration, or a slimy texture.
 If the berries appear shriveled, mushy, or emit a sour or off smell, they are likely spoiled and should be discarded.
 Always trust your senses when assessing the freshness of American Cranberries.